 Action Lead Specifics Retain/Revise/

 Implementers Complete/Delete

-Action Adopt progressive conservation design ordinances The most important thing a local government can do to protect open space is to plan for livability.
-2 This will reduce overall land consumption.
-Some development will continue to occur within the green infrastructure network, however.
-In this case, local governments should require or at least encourage conservation design, resulting in the legal protection of a significant portion of the site through a conservation easement.
-The protected areas should be fully accessible to the public and linked to any offsite trails.
-Conservation design should produce site yields equal to or greater than allowable with the underlying zoning, so that gross density does not change.
-Local governments should adopt a conservation design ordinance based from the Conservation Design Resource Manual to make it a by-right form of development.
-Some consideration should be given to having conservation design requirements apply automatically
+Adopt Counties, The most important thing a local Revise

+progressive municipalities government can do to protect open

+conservation space is to plan for livability.
+This

+design will reduce overall land

+ordinances consumption.
+Some development

+will continue to occur within the

+green infrastructure network,

+however.
+Regardless of whether or

+not new development occurs in the

+Green Infrastructure Network, local

+governments should require or at

+least encourage conservation design,

+resulting in the legal protection of a

+significant portion of the site

+through a conservation easement.

+The protected areas should be fully

+accessible to the public and linked to

+any offsite trails.
+Conservation

+design should produce site yields

+equal to or greater than allowable

+with the underlying zoning, so that

+gross density does not change.
+Local

+governments should adopt a

+conservation design ordinance

+based from the Conservation Design

+Resource Manual to make it a by-right

+form of development.
+Some

+consideration should be given to

 having conservation design

+requirements apply automatically

+on sites containing important

+natural resources, as identified in a

+local comprehensive plan.
+A

+funding source and requirements for

-the management of common open space must be part of the development approval process.
+the management of common open

+space must be part of the

+development approval process.

-2 See the GO TO 2040 section titled Achieve Greater Livability Through Land Use and Housing.
+See the GO TO 2040 section titled "Achieve Greater Livability through Land Use and Housing".